 The holders of common stock have no preemptive or conversion rights and are not subject to further calls or assessments.
 There are no redemption or sinking fund provisions applicable to the common stock.
-Our articles of incorporation require the approval of the holders of a majority of our outstanding common stock for the election of directors and for other fundamental corporate actions, such as mergers and sales of substantial assets, or for an amendment to our articles of incorporation.
-There exists no provision in our articles of incorporation or our bylaws that would delay, defer or prevent a change in control of the Company.
+Our articles of incorporation require the approval of the holders of a majority of our outstanding common stock for the election of directors and for other fundamental corporate actions, such as mergers and sales of substantial assets, or for an amendment to our articles of incorporation or our bylaws that would delay, defer or prevent a change in control of the Company.